Funding

 Funding Disbursals

-It is not necessary to have an agreement to create a disbursal - you can simply create a disbursal straight from the source if there's no reason to track additional agreement details.
+It is not necessary to have an Funding Agreement to create a Disbursal.
+You can simply create a Disbursal straight from the Funding Source if there's no reason to track additional agreement details.

 Funding Examples